-Where should I stay in Montevideo?
-I am often asked where is the best place to stay in Montevideo.
+Where to stay in Montevideo?
+I am often asked where is the best place to stay here.
 Of course this depends on the type of person you are, the type of holiday you like and the type of experience you are looking to have.

 However Montevideo’s neighbourhoods –or barrios— are all really different one from the other, and where you choose to stay can make a real difference to your time in Montevideo.